gradio-app/gradio/guides/3)building_with_blocks/1)blocks_and_event_listeners.md

 Instead of being triggered by a click, the `welcome` function is triggered by typing in the Textbox `inp`.
 This is due to the `change()` event listener.
 Different Components support different event listeners.
 For example, the `Video` Commponent supports a `play()` event listener, triggered when a user presses play.
 See the [Docs](http://gradio.app/docs) for the event listeners for each Component.

+## Running Events Continuously

+You can run events on a fixed schedule using the `every` parameter of the event listener.
+This will run the event `every` number of seconds.
+Note that this does not take into account the runtime of the event itself.
+So a function with a 1 second runtime running with `every=5`, would actually run every 6 seconds.

+Here is an example of a sine curve that updates every second!

+$code_sine_curve
+$demo_sine_curve

 ## Multiple Data Flows

 A Blocks app is not limited to a single data flow the way Interfaces are.
 Take a look at the demo below: